stehrn/twelve_factor/README.md

 # 12 factor apps in practice

-This is a practical look at [12 factor](https://12factor.net) apps and how to build them for real. it's based on several years experience across a number of large financial organisations in teams with a strong focus on engineering and doing things well.
+This is a practical look at [12 factor](https://12factor.net) apps and how to build them for real.

-A simple Java microservice app is evolved architecturally, from a single process app, to a [docker](https://www.docker.com) containerised distributed app, first running on a container orchestration platform ([kubernetes](https://kubernetes.io) and [OpenShift](https://www.openshift.com)), then on full-blown public cloud ([Azure](https://azure.microsoft.com/en-gb/)).
+A simple Java microservice is evolved architecturally, from a single process app, to a [docker](https://www.docker.com) containerised distributed app, first running on the container orchestration platform [Kubernetes](https://kubernetes.io), and finally rolled out to Red Hat [OpenShift](https://www.openshift.com).

 This is part one of a two part series covering about half the factors and all source is available in [twelve_factor](https://github.com/stehrn/twelve_factor) GitHub repo